What is Materials and Processing Technology about?

 Materials and Processing Technology is an exciting, innovative, and creative subject where skills and knowledge are woven together to provide ākonga with transferable skills that can be applied to every aspect of their lives. Ākonga will engage meaningfully in the subject to help them become who they want to be, providing space to explore their interests and aspirations, and discover new ones.

 Engaging in Materials and Processing Technology equips ākonga with skills that can be of considerable advantage to any career.
-By pushing their boundaries and taking risks, in Materials and Processing Technology ākonga learn through authentic contexts and test their learning practically.
-Through experimentation, exploration, and collaboration, ākonga will gain experience not just working with materials but the critical thinking behind the processes that lead to informed decision making. Ākonga of Materials and Processing Technology will be able to apply their convergent, divergent, creative, and analytical thinking to any aspect of life, to understand reasoning and use logical processes.
+In Materials and Processing Technology, ākonga will learn to push boundaries and take risks by testing their practical skills in authentic contexts. Ākonga will develop critical thinking skills by experimenting with materials, exploring, and collaborating with others to make informed decisions. Ākonga of Materials and Processing Technology will be able to apply their convergent, divergent, creative, and analytical thinking to any aspect of life, to understand reasoning, and to use logical processes.

-Regardless of where life may lead, Materials and Processing Technology teaches ākonga to be both disrupters of processes and resilient and adaptable to disruption. Ākonga will be able to develop their lateral thinking skills to innovatively solve problems.
+Regardless of where life may lead, Materials and Processing Technology teaches ākonga to be both disrupters of processes, and resilient and adaptable to disruption. Ākonga will be able to develop their lateral thinking skills to innovatively solve problems.
 They will learn to be considerate of others and able to see potential in situations to create unexpected but fit-for-purpose outcomes. Ākonga will learn to question both processes and their own assumptions, critiquing whether the way something has always been done is truly the best way forward.
-In an ever-changing world, Materials and Processing Technology future-proofs ākonga thinking for life experiences that they do not yet know or understand.

 In an increasingly globalised world, Materials and Processing Technology enhances ākonga cultural understanding and navigation.
 The experiential nature of the subject allows learners to develop tacit knowledge to do things that can’t be explained in words.
 By demonstrating thinking through tangible practices, ākonga will not be restricted by language, allowing them to break down communication barriers to work with a wide range of people, both in Aotearoa New Zealand and around the world.
-By engaging with this subject, ākonga will be respectful and understanding of others’ boundaries, through communication and collaboration.
-They will be accepting, tolerant, and patient and be able to empathise, not just as a technologist but as a global citizen.
 They will be equipped to work with a diverse range of people as they are open minded and able to explore issues from multiple perspectives.
-These are all highly desirable traits recognised by whānau, the community, further education and employers that will enable ākonga to become high functioning members in Aotearoa New Zealand society.
+These are all highly desirable traits recognised by whānau, the community, further education, and employers that will enable ākonga to become high functioning members in Aotearoa New Zealand society.

 Materials and Processing Technology is an exciting, innovative, and creative subject where skills and knowledge are woven together to provide ākonga with transferable skills that can be applied to every aspect of their lives. Ākonga will engage meaningfully in the subject to help them become who they want to be, providing space to explore their interests and aspirations, and discover new ones.

 Engaging in Materials and Processing Technology equips ākonga with skills that can be of considerable advantage to any career.
-By pushing their boundaries and taking risks, in Materials and Processing Technology ākonga learn through authentic contexts and test their learning practically.
-Through experimentation, exploration, and collaboration, ākonga will gain experience not just working with materials but the critical thinking behind the processes that lead to informed decision making. Ākonga of Materials and Processing Technology will be able to apply their convergent, divergent, creative, and analytical thinking to any aspect of life, to understand reasoning and use logical processes.
+In Materials and Processing Technology, ākonga will learn to push boundaries and take risks by testing their practical skills in authentic contexts. Ākonga will develop critical thinking skills by experimenting with materials, exploring, and collaborating with others to make informed decisions. Ākonga of Materials and Processing Technology will be able to apply their convergent, divergent, creative, and analytical thinking to any aspect of life, to understand reasoning, and to use logical processes.

-Regardless of where life may lead, Materials and Processing Technology teaches ākonga to be both disrupters of processes and resilient and adaptable to disruption. Ākonga will be able to develop their lateral thinking skills to innovatively solve problems.
+Regardless of where life may lead, Materials and Processing Technology teaches ākonga to be both disrupters of processes, and resilient and adaptable to disruption. Ākonga will be able to develop their lateral thinking skills to innovatively solve problems.
 They will learn to be considerate of others and able to see potential in situations to create unexpected but fit-for-purpose outcomes. Ākonga will learn to question both processes and their own assumptions, critiquing whether the way something has always been done is truly the best way forward.
-In an ever-changing world, Materials and Processing Technology future-proofs ākonga thinking for life experiences that they do not yet know or understand.

 In an increasingly globalised world, Materials and Processing Technology enhances ākonga cultural understanding and navigation.
 The experiential nature of the subject allows learners to develop tacit knowledge to do things that can’t be explained in words.
 By demonstrating thinking through tangible practices, ākonga will not be restricted by language, allowing them to break down communication barriers to work with a wide range of people, both in Aotearoa New Zealand and around the world.
-By engaging with this subject, ākonga will be respectful and understanding of others’ boundaries, through communication and collaboration.
-They will be accepting, tolerant, and patient and be able to empathise, not just as a technologist but as a global citizen.
 They will be equipped to work with a diverse range of people as they are open minded and able to explore issues from multiple perspectives.
-These are all highly desirable traits recognised by whānau, the community, further education and employers that will enable ākonga to become high functioning members in Aotearoa New Zealand society.
+These are all highly desirable traits recognised by whānau, the community, further education, and employers that will enable ākonga to become high functioning members in Aotearoa New Zealand society.

 Introduction to Sample Course Outlines